wholder/ATTiny10IDE/resources/documentation/tiny10/coding.md

       delay(500);
     }

 Notice the use of `#pragma` statements to select the chip type (`attiny10`) as well as the values for the fuses.
-(Again, see tha Atmel datasheets for detail.)
+(Again, see the Atmel datasheets for detail.)

 ## Writing C-style Code for the ATTiny4/5/9/10